 How do I know if I have lead in my water?

 Customers can contract with a local environmental testing lab or purchase in-home test kits at their local hardware store.
 Capital Region Water cannot recommend or endorse any specific laboratory or in-home test kit.

 What about other water contaminants?

 Every year, Capital Region Water publishes a “Drinking Water Quality Report” that outlines the results of water quality testing for a number of contaminants.
 The report is available by request and on the “Customer Information” page of our website.

 Capital Region Water gets its drinking water from the DeHart Reservoir, a remote pristine reservoir about 20 miles north of Harrisburg that is almost completely surrounded by forest.

 The DeHart Reservoir provides some of the highest quality drinking water in the country to Capital Region Water’s Water Services Center which is staffed 24 hours a day to treat, test, and produce over 7 million gallons of safe drinking water every day.

 Capital Region Water also maintains three storage reservoirs at Reservoir Park and over 200 miles of water mains to deliver safe drinking water to every home and business in its service area.

-In 2016, Capital Region Water received the President’s Award from the Partnership for Safe Drinking Water for exceeding all state and federal drinking water standards.
+Capital Region Water has also received both the 10-year Director’s Award and the President’s Award from the Partnership for Safe Drinking Water for exceeding all state and federal drinking water standards.